 Work with an Omaha Premises Liability Attorney Today

 A visitor has a right to believe he or she will be kept safe when on another’s property.
 This includes being kept safe from a temporary hazard such as ice, a structural defect such as a broken stair, and criminal activity.
 If a landowner fails in this duty and an individual is injured, he or she has the right to collect compensation.

 An Omaha premises liability lawyer could help you pursue this compensation.
-The attorneys at Berry Law Firm work to investigate the cause of the incident, gather the necessary paperwork, and fight for the compensation you deserve.
+The attorneys at Berry Law work to investigate the cause of the incident, gather the necessary paperwork, and fight for the compensation you deserve.
 Call today to schedule a consultation.